material-motion/material-motion/concepts/patterns.md

     fadeIn.property = "opacity"
     fadeIn.from = 0
     fadeIn.to = 1
-    target.addGoal(fadeIn)
+    target.addPlan(fadeIn)

-Here, `fadeIn` is the Goal.
+Here, `fadeIn` is the Plan.
 Note that the fading in of the target **is not executed here**.

-`addGoal` has registered the Goal to a system.
-It does not matter which system, so long as the Goal is eventually fulfilled.
+`addPlan` has registered the Plan to a system.
+It does not matter which system, so long as the Plan is eventually fulfilled.

 Also consider this pseudo-code: